Description:

 This is a male.

-Dr. David Lees from the Department of Zoology of the University of Cambridge, United Kingdom, helped me identifying this species.
+Dr. David Lees from the Department of Zoology of the University of Cambridge, United Kingdom, helped me identify this species.

 I met David in Madagascar in January 2014 during his research work in Andasibe-Mantadia NP and had the pleasure to spent a few days together.